 (iv) Boarding cards will be available at the port of departure on the day of travel by quoting your booking reference.

 (v) Full payment is due at the time we confirm your booking, unless your booking is stated at the time of booking to be eligible for part payment, with the balance being payable at the port.
 This may be made by major credit or debit card or by personal cheque.
 Payments made by credit card or cheque will be subject to a fee and for security reasons, you may be asked to show your credit/debit card when checking in at the port.
 For bookings where payment is due at the time of booking, payments by cheque via the post must be received within 10 days of making the booking or prior to sailing if this is sooner.
 Cheques are not accepted on Irish Sea routes for bookings made within 14 days of departure.
-Bookings made online do not incur a booking fee.
+Online bookings do not incur a booking fee.
 Bookings made by phone or at the port incur a £5 booking fee per booking.

 (vi) Bookings made on the day of departure may be subject to the payment of a supplement.
 Details of this supplement are available at the time of booking.

 (viii) Where we consider that it is necessary, we can require that a disabled person or person with reduced mobility be accompanied by another person who is capable of providing assistance.
 Such accompanying person shall be carried free of charge.

 If any payment is not made by the due date, we will be entitled to cancel your booking without notice to you.